caoccao/Jaspiler/README.rst

 ----------------------------------------

 * I want to code with JDK 17 but support JDK 8/11.
 Jaspiler can help transform the code from JDK 17 to JDK 8/11.
-* I want to remove some proprietary features at source code level before deploying the binaries to an on-premises environment to prevent the reverse engineering.
-Jaspiler can help add/update/remove any part of the code at AST level.
+* I want to remove some proprietary cloud features at source code level before deploying the binaries to an on-premise environment to prevent the reverse engineering.
+Jaspiler can help add/update/remove any part of the code at the AST level.
+* I want to translate the Java code to JavaScript/Python/Go/....
+Jaspiler can provide the complete AST and allow all kinds of translation.
 * I want to obfuscate the code.
-Jaspiler can help perform all kinds of code obfuscation.
+Jaspiler can help perform all kinds of code obfuscation at the AST level.

 What's the Status of Jaspiler?
 ------------------------------